malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 	- Reminder: the core reason-for-being of this paper is to explain the mechanisms of subjective experience in humans.
 So don't worry about the bigger more general picture yet.
 Just pull this all together and show how SE occurs in humans.

+The following presents a _functional_ description of the major components involved in the construction of subjective experience within humans:

 ![architecture of human subjective experience](files/A-coherent-theory-v1-solution-human-architecture.drawio.png)

 * _**Components of subjective experience in humans**.
 Habitual, rational, and innate control processes receive sensory input about the state of the body and the environment and produce body actions that effect change against the state of the body and environment.
 Control processes retain state, enabling multi-iteration processing.
 The current and recent trajectory of control process state (CP state) is captured and a dimensionality reduced high-level representation is made available as an additional sense to the control processes via the meta-management feedback loop.
 Environment, body, and cognitive schemas attach additional contextual and meaning information to sensory input, for example providing source labelling to the control processes.
 Emotions/feelings add an extra level of "importance" to some information.
 Attentional control mechanisms "choose" which sensory information is attended to._